 CPA vs EA vs CMA: Which Accounting Credential for Which Job (2026)

 Pick CPA for Big 4 audit and tax, corporate accounting, or controller paths (4 exam sections, 150-credit-hour education requirement).
 Pick EA for IRS tax representation and small tax-practice work (3 exam parts, no degree required, ~$760 total).
 Pick CMA for management accounting, FP&A, and corporate finance (2 exam parts, bachelor degree required, ~$850 total).
-All three credentials live in the Accounting & Tax family but map to very different career destinations.
+All three live in the Accounting & Tax family but point at very different career destinations.

-If you are picking between these, the question is rarely "which is best."
-The right question is "which one matches the job I want in the next 12-18 months."
+The question is rarely "which is best."
+It is "which one matches the job I want in the next 12-18 months."

 This post is the Accounting & Tax internal-bucket spoke.
 For the cross-family view, see the Finance Credentials Map cornerstone.